Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 For more information on getting copies of medical records, visit Request Copies of Medical Records.

-TRICARE Service Center -- The TRICARE Service Center in Reynolds Army Hospital provides information about the TRICARE program, conducts enrollment and disenrollment, and makes referrals through Health Care Finders.
+The TRICARE Service Center in Reynolds Army Health Clinic provides information about the TRICARE program, conducts enrollment and disenrollment, and makes referrals through Health Care Finders.